 You know what is easy?
-Making your own broth.
+Homemade vegetable broth.
 Seriously, easy.

 In the past I’ve made chicken stock when I have chicken bones, but let’s be honest, I almost never buy chicken with bones in it.
 And also, chicken stock has a lot of grease in it and so I always want to chill it first, and then scrape the layer of cold fat (yum!) off the top before I freeze it.
 So, you know, I just make it without the chicken instead.
 And I never notice a difference when I use it in a recipe (except that homemade broth is WAY less salty than commercial broth, so you’ll probably need to add more salt to your final recipe than you would otherwise).